Pillar I NomoAdmin1 May 17, 2026

 Nomogaia supports these efforts in two ways.

-First, we publish freely available examples of human rights due diligence, which regulators can use as references to understand what is duly diligent and what is insufficient.
-These are available at this link.
-Second we do research to support effective statutory language and regulatory actions that can govern each phase of due diligence, from risk mapping, to impact evaluation, to meaningful engagement with impacted rightsholders, to remediation and monitoring.
+First, do research to support effective statutory language and regulatory actions that can govern each phase of due diligence, from risk mapping, to impact evaluation, to meaningful engagement with impacted rightsholders, to remediation and monitoring.
+Second, we publish freely available examples of human rights due diligence, which regulators can use as references to understand what is duly diligent and what is insufficient.
+These are available under Pillar II.

 Icon